mping/intemporal/dev/scheduler.md

 | ~6~ | ~simple-workflow/success~ | ~1~ |                          | ~[{:data "json"} :ok]~ |

 However, because the threaded code can run arbitrarily slow (eg slow http server response), how do we guarantee the replay is deterministic?
-More specifically, if the workflow crashed on `(1)` and we saved up to `num` `5`, when replaying the code there's a chance the second thread (2) finishes faster than the first one; in this scenario we would produce `http-put/success` first, and it wouldn't match the event log, making replay impossible.
+More specifically, if the workflow crashed around `*1` and we saved events up to `num` `5`, when replaying the code there's a chance the second thread `*2` finishes faster than the first one; in this scenario we would produce `http-put/success` first, and it wouldn't match the event log, making replay impossible.

 This stack overflow post has a nice explanation: https://stackoverflow.com/questions/71356668/how-does-multi-threading-works-in-cadence-temporal-workflow/71356669#71356669